 In the meantime, I did a bit of digging around, just to get a sense of what the exam might be like, and to decide where I would focus my own study.
 This post presents the gist of what I found.

 The obvious place to start with the Clinical exam was with ASWB itself.
-Their Study Guides webpage provided a sample question.
+Their Study Guides webpage provided a sample question, which I analyze at the end of another post.
 Their Candidate Handbook provided that same question, plus a second one, along with a cursory Content Outline indicating the subjects covered in the exam.
 They also provided a booklet containing Content Outlines and KSAs (Knowledge, Skills, and Abilities statement) — basically, a detailed outline of subjects covered in each exam.
 In addition, ASWB advertised a study guide for $33 with shipping.
 The last page of the Candidate Handbook said that the study guide contained general information about the exam, subject references, outlines, exam-taking suggestions, and a 50-question sample exam with answers and explanations.

 I say ASWB was the obvious place to start because, as with the GRE, I felt I was unlikely to be misdirected into unnecessary, unhelpful, or counterproductive study effort if I began with the test guide put out by the people who wrote the exam.
 They might not acknowledge — they might not even be aware of — certain patterns in their questions or clever strategies that a test-taker could use.
 But my view was, crawl first, fly later: first, get a sense of what the exam is about; then, optionally, get fancy with tips, when I would be better able to judge whether the tip might actually be wrong.